 The student must complete all requirements within seven years of initial enrollment.

 |Seminar in Social Psychology and Health (955)||Seminar in Evaluation Research (932)|

 The student, under the direction of an advisor, has the option of developing either a thesis based on empirical research or a project (a review or theoretical paper).
 If the student chooses the thesis option, he or she must pass an oral defense of the thesis.
 Part-time study is possible so long as all degree requirements are completed within seven years of initial enrollment.

-The health psychology faculty include core faculty (Professors Raymond Fleming, Marcellus Merritt, and Diane Reddy) and affiliated faculty (Professors Shawn Cahill, W. Hobart Davies, Bonnie Klein-Tasman, and Krista Lisdahl.)
+The health psychology faculty include core faculty (Professor Marcellus Merritt) and affiliated faculty (Professors Shawn Cahill, W. Hobart Davies, Bonnie Klein-Tasman, and Krista Lisdahl.)
 See the individual faculty bios for more details on their respective research programs.
 Additionally, other faculty in psychology may serve as advisors.

 Students who have completed undergraduate majors in psychology are encouraged to apply.
 On satisfactory completion of the master’s degree here, the faculty helps these graduates either pursue doctoral study in other programs or secure employment.

 For information about the MS in Psychology: Health Psychology Program, please contact Professor Marcellus Merritt(email@example.com).